Prudhivi-Phani-Kumar/jotido/README.md

-# Drag and drop Kanban Board: React, Typescript, Tailwind, Dnd-Kit
+# Drag and drop Kanban Board: React, Typescript, Tailwind, Dnd-Kit, Redux-toolkit, Redux-persist

 # todo-list-board
 kanban board to do drag and drop the tasks